Equilibrium with Heterogeneous Information Flows: Exponential-Gaussian Equilibrium with Common Information

+The constant $\check{\lambda}_j$ is explicitly identified in \eqref{E:cont_lambda_def} below, and does not depend upon the vectors $V,\cbra{V_j}_{j=1}^J,\Psi$.
+The function $\check{\E}_a(y,v,\ol{v})$ is linear-quadratic in $(y,v,\ol{v})$ with coefficients explicitly identified in \eqref{E:cont_lq_coeff} below.
+Additionally the Hessian with respect to $y$ is strictly positive definite. \end{prop}

-\begin{rem} In the above certainty equivalents, the dependence on $X_a$ enters only, and linearly, through $\mu$.
-Additionally, when we use these results below, the $\{\ol{V}^j_b\}$ will be affine in the relevant public signal realizations $\cbra{h_j}$.
-Therefore, prices are jointly linear $x,\cbra{h_j}$, and certainty equivalents are jointly linear quadratic in $x,\cbra{h_j}$. \end{rem}
+\begin{rem} As $\mu(x,b-a)$ is affine in $x$, $\check{\E}_a$ is linear-quadratic in $(x,V,\ol{V},\textrm{Const})$ and strictly convex in $x$.
+Also, the time $a$ certainty equivalent is very similar in structure to the time $b$ random endowment of \eqref{E:cont_rand_endow}, especially with respect to the insider positions in the risky asset.
+Also, when we use this result below, the $\{V_j\}, V$ will be affine in the relevant signal realizations $\cbra{g_j},\cbra{h_j}$.
+Therefore, prices are jointly linear $x,\cbra{h_j}$, and certainty equivalents are jointly linear quadratic in $x,\cbra{g_j}, \cbra{h_j}$.